matyunya/svelte-image/README.md

     threshold: 120
   },

-  // Wheter to download and optimize remote images loaded from a url
+  // Whether to download and optimize remote images loaded from a url
   optimizeRemote: true,

   //